dimitri/pgcopydb/README.md

 Then `pgcopydb` implements the following steps:

-  1. `pgcopydb` produces `pre-data` section and the `post-data` sections of the dump using Postgres custom format.
+  1. `pgcopydb` calls into `pg_dump` to produce the `pre-data` section and the `post-data` sections of the dump using Postgres custom format.

-  2. The `pre-data` section of the dump is restored on the target database, creating all the Postgres objects from the source database into the target database.
+  2. The `pre-data` section of the dump is restored on the target database using the `pg_restore` command, creating all the Postgres objects from the source database into the target database.

   3. `pgcopydb` gets the list of ordinary and partitioned tables and for each of them runs COPY the data from the source to the target in a dedicated sub-process, and starts and control the sub-processes until all the data has been copied over.

-     Postgres catalog table pg_class is used to get the list of tables with data to copy around, and the `reltuples` is used to start with the tables with the greatest number of rows first, as an attempt to minimize the copy time.
+     A Postgres connection and a SQL query to the Postgres catalog table pg_class is used to get the list of tables with data to copy around, and the `reltuples` is used to start with the tables with the greatest number of rows first, as an attempt to minimize the copy time.

   4. An auxiliary process is started concurrently to the main COPY workers.
      This auxiliary process loops through all the Large Objects found on the